mvelazc0/BadZure/README.md

 ### Initial Access

-BadZure facilitates initial access by simulating account takover vectors such as password attacks (password spraying, credential reuse, etc.) and token theft scenarios.
+BadZure facilitates initial access by simulating account takover vectors such as password attacks and token theft scenarios.
 It achieves this through the assignment of a known password (randomly generated or user-defined) or by supplying access tokens to randomly selected users with special privileges.
 These users serve as the initial access vector, creating a realistic starting point for security exploration.

 ### Privilege Escalation